EmiRoberti77/vmind_mqtt/readme.md

 ## Overview

-The MQTTHandler library is a lightweight, static TypeScript-based MQTT broker utility designed to simplify the use of the MQTT protocol for IoT and real-time messaging. the library uses a static approach to remove the need for repeated instantiation, ensures a single connection across your application, and provides robust event-driven communication via EventEmitter.
+The MQTTHandler library is a lightweight, static TypeScript-based MQTT broker utility designed to simplify the use of the MQTT protocol for IoT and real-time messaging.
+The library uses a static approach to remove the need for repeated instantiation, ensures a single connection across your application, and provides robust event-driven communication via EventEmitter.

 ## Features

 - Static Design: Simplifies usage by managing a single shared MQTT client instance.
 - Event-Driven: Uses EventEmitter to handle message events seamlessly.
 - Ease of Use: Intuitive APIs for connecting, publishing, and subscribing to MQTT topics.
 - Error Handling: Provides detailed error messages for debugging.

-- Scalable: Designed for lightweight, efficient message handling
+- Scalable: Designed for lightweight, efficient message handling.

 ## Installation